Cornettino: Construction

-Like the cornetto, the cornettino was originally made from two pieces of wood, carved out and glued together.
-The instrument was covered in leather or parchment to prevent leaks and improve the grip for the player.
-Some instruments were made from ivory and these instruments were, accordingly, not covered in leather.
+Like the cornetto, the cornettino was usually made from two lengthwise halves of wood, often walnut or boxwood, with the bore carved out and glued together.
+The instrument was then tightly covered with black-dyed leather or parchment to prevent leaks and improve the grip for the player.
 The mouthpieces were made from animal horn, bone or ivory.

-Some instruments featured metal mountings at one or both ends of the instrument; these mountings help prevent the fraying of the leather or parchment and were decorative.
-Silver and gold were used for these mountings.
-Some modern instruments are made from a plastic such as ABS resin.
+Some German-made instruments featured decorative ferrules of silver, gold, or gold-plated brass at one or both ends of the instrument, to prevent the fraying of the leather or parchment.
+A small number of surviving cornettini were made from ivory, usually highly ornamented with decorative carved designs.